-RSUs are measured at fair value at the date of grant and are expensed over the vesting period with a corresponding increase in contributed surplus.
+RSUs are measured at fair value at the date of grant and are expensed over the vesting period with a corresponding increase in reserves.
 Fair value of an RSU is determined as the average of the highest and lowest selling price of the Company's stock on the RSU grant date.
+At the vesting date accumulated compensation from the current and prior year of \$0 (2021 - \$0) was transferred from reserves to common shares.